yelena-green/SNHUCS-499/index.md

 ---

 ## 🔍 Professional Self-Assessment {#self-assessment}
+Hello, my name is **Yelena Green**, and this is my Computer Science Capstone project portfolio at SNHU!
+This portfolio showcases my work and the enhancements I made in **software design, algorithms, and databases**.
 This section will include my **professional self-assessment**, highlighting my growth, technical skills, and key learnings during the CS-499 Capstone course.

 ---